 “Seek first to understand and then to be understood.” ~ Stephen Covey

-Throughout the centuries, brave explorers have travelled by land and by sea to see what lies beyond.
+Throughout the centuries, brave explorers have traveled by land and by sea to see what lies beyond.
 Leaving the familiar to discover new information and resources can be thrilling.
-But it can also be fraught with dangerous twists and turns, especially for those who are unprepared.
+But, it can also be fraught with dangerous twists and turns, especially for those who are unprepared.